kattni/beeware-docs-tools/README.md

 You'll need to add the following:

-* The language code env flag to the header line
+* The language code environment flag to the header line
 * The language code exclusion to the first command, beginning with `!lint`
 * The language code to the second `translate :` line
 * The language code to the `all :` line